spatie/laravel-data/docs/as-a-data-transfer-object/collections.md

 ---
 title: Collections
 weight: 3
 ---

-Next to a `Data` class , the package also provides a `DataCollection` class that can be used to store a collection of data objects.
-We advise you when storing a collection of data objects within a data object to store them in a `DataCollection` like this:
+The package provides next to the `Data` class also a `DataCollection` class.
+This collection can store a set of data objects, and we advise you to use it when storing a collection of data objects within a data object.

+For example:

 ```php
 class AlbumData extends Data